 "This is our Dunkirk moment.
 Now is the time for the little boats to come out." -- David Price, futurist & author

 Over the past few years, there has been increasing debate about what the future of learning will look like but the time for debate and "re-imagining" is over.
-It's now time to act.
+It's now time to act and build the future of learning.
 The Covid-19 pandemic has propelled us forward and accelerated the need for change dramatically.
 Many of the concepts that have been tolerated as part of the "status quo" of traditional education -- exams, testing, homework, uniforms (and the list goes on) -- have now been called into question or, at the very least, have been put 'on hold' during a temporary lock-down and school closure situation.
 This does beg the question, do we need them at all?
 Throughout the world, educators are striving to only retain the essential during confinement periods, retain only those things that can add value to students' learning.
 Meaningful connection and exchange of ideas, critical thinking, collaborative project-based initiatives or time for solo reflection and creativity, and above all, positive and trusting relationships between learners, educators and families have never been more important.

 As Devin Carberry, Director of Learning Programmes at Learnlife, explains, although the learning guide team managed to transition to a remote learning experience in just 24 hours, the pre-work and team development to enable such a task is almost invisible, but without this, such a feat would never have been possible.
 "Woven into our DNA as a team is being agile, problem finding and problem solving, moving quickly to address any rising need or challenge," says Carberry.
 He goes on to explain that in addition to agility and problem solving, the need for on-going iteration is key to ensure the experience is learner-centric at all times.
 "It has been a process of constant evolution and as a result our team has developed tight collaboration skills and resilience."
 The learning team at Learnlife have been reviewing the experience on a weekly basis making iterations and tweaks throughout based on learner and family feedback as well as challenges they have identified themselves.
 One of the most successful changes has been the implementation of "Wellness Wednesdays" which is focused on providing short 1 on 1 check-ins to all learners, rather than having any larger group calls, and 'safeguards' afternoons for enabling families and children to spend time together doing whatever brings them joy, peace and well-being as a family.